gesievi/RADii/docs/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

 Length: ca. 10 min

-This tutorial, is based on the Setup_ guide.
+This tutorial, is based on the `Grasshopper Setup`_ guide.

 It will introduce the basics of the Radii Grasshopper plugin.
 With it you will be able to publish(upload) geometry on a Radii channel.